pasiegel/aui/README.md

-# Archlinux Ultimate Install
+# Arch linux Ultimate Install

-Install and configure archlinux
+Install and configure arch linux

 ## Prerequisites

 - A working internet connection
 - Logged in as 'root'
+- generous amounts of patience

 ## How to get it
 ### With git